 This amazing venue challenges the idea of a park café altogether.
 Formerly the Dysart Arms pub, the Dysart Petersham is now an upscale fine dining restaurant.
 It’s located on the edge of Richmond Park, between the park itself and Petersham Meadows from where it can be accessed by foot.
 It’s a beautiful arts and crafts building dating back to the early 20th century.
 The interior has been sympathetically restored and retains many of the original features.
 Inside you’ll find log fires in winter, crisp linen, sparkling glasses and pottery commissioned locally.
 In the summer, you’ll want to enjoy full table service in the romantic garden outside, with views over Richmond Park, surrounded by trees lit by twinkling fairy lights at night.
 There’s even free wi-fi throughout the restaurant and garden.

 The food here is serious.
 The contemporary British cooking is rooted in classical traditions.
-Expect the likes of Creedy Carver duck with coffee, cherry and chocolate sauce on the main menu.
-Plus there’s a separate vegetarian menu featuring items like poached white beetroot with fermented malt dressing and tortellini filled with goat's curd and black truffle.
+Expect the likes of poached guinea fowl with pied bleu mushrooms and Madeira consommé on the main menu.
+Plus there’s a separate vegetarian menu featuring items like roasted cauliflower tortellini with a barley miso sauce.
+Tasting menus give you a real showcase of the best on offer.
 Carefully sourced seasonal ingredients include wild produce picked by its own forager nearby, and fresh vegetables and herbs from its kitchen garden.
 The Dysart takes music seriously too, hence monthly classical music recitals from international artists, background music on grand piano, classical guitar and lute, and annual events hosted on behalf of the London Jazz Festival.
 Regular food and wine matching dinners are also held — and not many park cafés can boast that.

 Other honourable mentions courtesy of Londonist writers and readers